Kheav-Kienghok/Chess-Website/README.md

 ## Accessing the Website

-You can access the live version of this website hosted on GitHub Pages by clicking [here](https://KheavKienghok.github.io/Chess-Website).
+You can access the live version of this website hosted on GitHub Pages by clicking [here](https://KheavKienghok.github.io/Chess-Website/).

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Create a new Pull Request.

-Please ensure that your pull request adheres to the code style and guidelines of this project.